-Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements a nd assessable development Amenity and privacy PO1 Community activities are appropriately located and designed to avoid adverse impacts on sensitive uses related to: (a) noise; (b) lighting; and (c) overlooking.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development t subject to requirements ar nd assessable dev relopment Amenity and privacy PO1 Community activities are appropriately located and designed to avoid adverse impacts on sensitive uses related to: (a) noise; (b) lighting; and (c) overlooking.
 Note-These provisions apply to any adjoining sensitive use, both on an adjoining site and on the same site as the Community activity.
-Along any common boundary with a sensitive land use, development incorporates: (a) a 1.8 metre high solid screen fence; and (b) screening to windows which: (i) face the boundary; (ii) have a sill height less than 1.5 metres; and (iii) are not wholly screened by the boundary fence. ~ Will be conditioned to comply where relevant.
-If for Educational establish ment or Child care centre
+AO1 Along any common boundary with a sensitive land use, development incorporates: (a) a 1.8 metre high solid screen fence; and (b) screening to windows which: (i) face the boundary; (ii) have a sill height less than 1.5 metres; and (iii) are not wholly screened by the boundary fence. n/a The site does not adjoin a sensitive land use.
+If for Educational establish nment or Child care centre

 Performance outcomes Acceptable outcomes Complies Comments PO2 Development is located on a site that is capable of accommodating: (a) all facilities necessary for the use; (b) required landscaping and buffering; and (c) appropriately designed access, manoeuvring and parking areas.
-AO2 The development is located on a site with a minimum: (a) site area of 800m 2 ; (b) road frontage of 20 metres; and (c) road reserve width of 20 metres. ~ Complies.
-PO3 The design of the development does not result in any safety hazard for children or other users of the facility.
-AO3 A child proof fence or physical barrier is provided to prevent unintended access to the following areas, directly from indoor or outdoor areas intended to accommodate children: (a) Vehicle manoeuvring and parking areas; (b) Refuse storage and servicing areas; and (c) Air conditioning, refrigeration plant and mechanical plant. ~ Will be conditioned to comply if not incorporated in design.
-For assessable developme ent Location Γ I AO4 Development is compatible with the amenity of the surrounding area, having regard to: (a) the location and type of vehicular access and parking; (b) hours of operation; (c) waste storage and collection; (d) advertising devices and signage; (e) visual amenity; (f) privacy; and (g) noise, odour and dust emissions.
-A04 No acceptable outcome is provided.
-Complies - Proposed development will replace existing childcare centre with an approximate 30% increase in child capacity.
-No additional impact on amenity is envisaged.
+AO2 The development is located on a site with a minimum: (a) site area of 800m 2 ; (b) road frontage of 20 metres; and (c) road reserve width of 20 metres. n/a PO3 The design of the development does not result in any safety hazard for children or other users of the facility.
+AO3 A child proof fence or physical barrier is provided to prevent unintended access to the following areas, directly from indoor or outdoor areas intended to accommodate children: (a) Vehicle manoeuvring and parking areas; (b) Refuse storage and servicing areas; and (c) Air conditioning, refrigeration plant and mechanical plant. n/a For assessable developme ent AO4 Development is compatible with the amenity of the surrounding area, having regard to: (a) the location and type of vehicular access and parking; (b) hours of operation; (c) waste storage and collection; (d) advertising devices and signage; (e) visual amenity; (f) privacy; and (g) noise, odour and dust emissions.
+AO4 No acceptable outcome is provided. ~ Complies - Refer to amenity comments in the Recreation and open space zone code.
 PO5 Community activities are highly accessible to the AO5.1 Community activities are not located in a cul-de-sac. ~ Complies.

 Performance outcomes Acceptable outcomes Complies Comments community they serve and are located to encourage multi-purpose trips.
 AO5.2 Development is located: (a) within 800 metres walking distance of the Centre zone; or (b) within 400 metres walking distance of a public transport stop; or (c) provided with a connection to the pedestrian and cycle network. ~ Complies.
 Amenity and privacy PO6 Community activities protect and enhance the character and amenity of the locality and streetscape through the appropriate location and screening of: (a) air conditioning; (b) refrigeration plant; (c) mechanical plant; and (d) refuse bin storage areas.
 AO6 No acceptable outcome is provided. ~ Will be conditioned to comply.
 If for Educational establish ment or Child care centre PO7 Educational establishments and Child care centres: (a) do not detrimentally impact on the amenity or operations of surrounding land uses; and (b) have suitable separation distances and buffering from sensitive uses.
-AO7 No acceptable outcome is provided.
-Proposed development will replace existing childcare centre with an approximate 30% increase in child capacity.
-No additional impact on amenity is envisaged.
+AO7 No acceptable outcome is provided. n/a